Legal Advice for Compensation Insurance Claims & TPD Payouts

 In many situations, you can experience a loss of sight injury due to the actions (or failure to act) of someone else or another entity.
 You could successfully pursue your entitlements with an eye injury claim when this happens to you.

-What are the Time Limits for Eyesight Damage Claims?
+Strict Time Limits for Eyesight Injury Claims

 There are strict timeframes for making an eyesight injury claim.
 The Queensland Limitations of Actions Act 1974 states that legal action for negligence must commence within three years of the incident date.
 There are other time limits for compensation cases.
-If you miss one of your dates, you could be forever blocked from claiming your entitlements.
-Your safest option is to commence your case immediately.
-Swift legal action can deliver a more decisive outcome, helping you get back on track faster.

 More about personal injury claims >